lidofinance/lido-improvement-proposals/LIPS/lip-35.md

     allocated: 1000
 ```

-- If no top-ups are allowed for `0x02` modules (e.g., all validators reached MaxEB or allocation is zero), **and** no full deposit are allowed for `0x01` modules (e.g., no available keys or all modules exceed their target share),
+- If no top-ups are allowed for `0x02` modules (e.g., all validators reached MaxEB or allocation is zero), **and** no full deposits are allowed for `0x01` modules (e.g., no available keys or all modules exceed their target share),
   the bot exits.

 Example: